xin1/Agent/教程/GraphMind 2.0-文档间关系图谱.md

 更新
 ```
+torch.OutOfMemoryError: CUDA out of memory.
+Tried to allocate 202.00 MiB.
+GPU 0 has a total capacity of 44.67 GiB of which 171.50 MiB is free.
+Of the allocated memory 13.67 GiB is allocated by PyTorch, and 531.94 MiB is reserved by PyTorch but unallocated.
+If reserved but unallocated memory is large try setting PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True to avoid fragmentation.
+See documentation for Memory Management  (https://pytorch.org/docs/stable/notes/cuda.html#environment-variables)

 ValueError: Input length of input_ids is 14317, but `max_length` is set to 8192.
 This can lead to unexpected behavior.
 You should consider increasing `max_length` or, better yet, setting `max_new_tokens`
 AttributeError: 'ChatGLMForConditionalGeneration' object has no attribute '_extract_past_from_model_output'
 Traceback (most recent call last):